Strange Red Depths

 It’s inevitable, though.
 There will be a moment where the enchantment suddenly stops, and that feeling the game had over you will halt.
 It happened to me, and it’s happened to everyone who’s shared their opinion of the game.
 For some, this is the Gate of Illusion, with its pointedly rude esotericisms; and for some, Chamber of Birth will eat your resources like a hot bowl of curry.
 While I loved the former, the latter caused me to follow a walkthrough with complete obedience, and even then, I still hated every moment.
 It might be an entirely different point for you because, and I don’t put this lightly, at its most corrosive, La-Mulana is a litmus test for finding your least favorite thing about video games.
 Like death and taxes, you cannot escape it.

-For anyone who agrees with the sentiment that games have been and will increasingly get better over their history, these blights seem too obvious to state.
+For anyone who agrees with the sentiment that games have been and will increasingly get better over the course of history, these blights seem too obvious to state.
 But the answer isn't that simple.
 You can’t take the bullshit out of La-Mulana -- its in its DNA.
 You render it a lifeless husk the moment the bad is removed.
 Even at the peak of my frustration, I was still in awe of this monstrosity.
 Of course, it's perfectly understandable for this game's taste to be horrible on your palate; I mean, it's at least partially designed to be exactly that.
 But, y'know, after years of playing games, it was oddly invigorating to play something so out-of-step with nearly every existing folkway of game design.
 And with such confidence, too!

 It's a bit of a coincidence, I guess, that something so passionately old-school ends up feeling refreshing, but the scale and ambition of the game is something of its own doing.
 It took me dozens and dozens of hours to wrap this game up, and I still have stuff I could do.
 Granted, it sounds like hell (because it actually is Hell), but it's there if I ever come back.
 And I have a feeling I will, because I'm still thinking about new ways of tackling the ruins weeks after finishing.